-The subscript e denotes 'envelope' magnitude of the complex signal, as in (Ulaby et al., 1988)1 and the superscript g indicates that the signal is gated.
+- The subscript e denotes 'envelope' magnitude of the complex signal, as in (Ulaby et al., 1988)1 and the superscript g indi-315 cates that the signal is gated.
+E_n^g () is the measured electric field with the antennas pointing skywards and thus represents the seatterometer's ' noise' level.
 E{cr}^g (V m-1) is an offset formed by part of the signal transmitted from the transmit antenna coupling directly into the receive antenna (antenna cross coupling).
 Although the majority of this coupling can be filtered out by using time-domain gate filtering a remnant is still present (hence 'coupling remnant' in the subscript) and must be accounted for.
 The bandwidth-average magnitude of E{cr}^g is to be subtracted from the received signal (Appendix E3).
-Note that the exact gate is applied as with E_e^g .
+Note that the exact - 320 gate is applied as with E_e^g .
 The last term E_b represents the minimum detectable signal.
 A similar form of offset subtraction from the measured radar return E_e^g was done in Nagarajan et al. (2014).

-310 4.3 Fading and bandwidth selection
+4.3 Fading and bandwidth selection